 As an HR leader, you’ve likely noticed the growing demand for fertility benefits in the workplace.
 You’re not alone in that observation — the numbers tell a similar story.
-According to the International Foundation of Employee Benefit Plans, about one-third of companies with 500 or more employees now provide some sort of fertility benefit.
-That’s up from 24% in 2016.
+In 2022, 61% of employers with more than 500 employees provided at least some infertility coverage.

 Control healthcare costs

 When considering company finances, looking at potential long-term effects is important — not just upfront costs.